matthiasn/Clojush/README.md

 algorithms, but only the core Push interpreter and a version of PushGP are provided here.

 Starting with version 2.0.0, the genomes of evolving individuals in Clojush are based on Plush (linear Push) genomes, which are translated into normal Push programs before execution.
-Plush genomes are composed of instruction maps, each of whic contains an instruction and potentially other metadata describing whether that instruction should be silenced, whether closing parentheses should follow it, etc.
+Plush genomes are composed of instruction maps, each of which contains an instruction and potentially other metadata describing whether that instruction should be silenced, whether closing parentheses should follow it, etc.

 Usage
 -----